 Foreign Currency Translation

 The functional currency for each of the Company’s international subsidiaries is the respective local currency.
 The Company translates its financial statements of consolidated entities whose functional currency is not the U.S. dollar into U.S. dollars.
 The Company translates its assets and liabilities at the exchange rate in effect as of the financial statement date and translates statement of operations accounts using the average exchange rate for the period.
 Exchange rate differences resulting from translation adjustments are accounted for as a component of accumulated other comprehensive loss.
 Gains or losses, whether realized or unrealized, due to transactions in foreign currencies are reflected in the consolidated statements of operations under the line item other income (expense).
-The net gains (losses) on foreign currency transactions for the years ended December 31, 2018, 2017 and 2016 were $(55,000), $(356,000) and $162,000, respectively, and are included in other income (expense) in the consolidated statements of operations.
+The net losses on foreign currency transactions for the years ended December 31, 2019, 2018 and 2017 were $260,000, $55,000 and $356,000, respectively, and are included in other income (expense) in the consolidated statements of operations.

 Net Loss Per Share

 Basic net loss per common share is computed by dividing net loss by the weighted-average number of common shares outstanding during the period.
-Diluted net loss per share is calculated by adjusting both the numerator (net loss) and the denominator (weighted-average number of shares outstanding), giving effect to all potentially dilutive common shares from warrants, options and restricted stock units.
+Diluted net loss per share is calculated by adjusting both the numerator (net loss) and the denominator (weighted-average number of shares outstanding), giving effect to all potentially dilutive common shares from warrants.
 The treasury stock method is used for computing potentially dilutive common shares.
 Under this method, consideration that would be received upon exercise (as well as remaining compensation cost to be recognized for awards not yet vested) is assumed to be used to repurchase shares of stock in the market, with the net number of shares assumed to be issued added to the denominator.
-In addition, the numerator is adjusted to exclude the changes in the fair value of the warrants that are classified as a liability but may be settled in shares.
-For the years ended December 31, 2018 and 2016, the Company reported diluted net loss as the impact of excluding the warrant income and related potentially dilutive shares was dilutive.
+In addition, the numerator is adjusted to exclude the changes in the fair value of the dilutive warrants that are classified as a liability but may be settled in shares.
+For the years ended December 31, 2019 and 2018, the Company reported diluted net loss, as the impact of excluding the warrant income and related potentially dilutive shares was dilutive.
 Basic and diluted net loss per common share was the same for the year ended December 31, 2017 as the impact of all potentially dilutive securities outstanding was anti-dilutive.

 Comprehensive Income (Loss)